mjirik/sed3/README.md

 # Interactive viewer in Jupyter notebook

-You will need `ipyextensions` installed first.
+You will need `ipywidgets` installed first.
 In Jupyter lab there are difficulties with this extension.
 Try Jupyter Lab.

 ```python
 import sed3